How much money should you save?

 The extreme form of a super saver is the frugalist.

-Recommended books about frugalism (top 3 bestsellers):
+Highly recommended books on frugalism (Top 3 bestsellers):

-Apart from saving for the distant future, there is also saving for a specific goal in the near future.
+In addition to saving for the distant future, there is also saving for a specific goal in the near future.

 If you know the target date and the price, you can easily calculate how much you want to save per month.